 Self-Calibration.
 This feature allows users to recalibrate their own meters.
 It is present in many meters and saves the user time and money that would otherwise have been spent on professional recalibration

 LCD Color Analyzers

 An LCD Color Analyzer is a tool used to analyze the color luminance produced by LCD, EL, and Plasma displays.
 These meters are also useful for white balance, chromaticity adjustment, and inspection of flat panel displays during production.
-Some units, such as those from Minolta, can also measure gamma characteristics and flicker.
+Some units can also measure gamma characteristics and flicker.
 With the growing popularity of LEDs, many meters are now capable of measuring LED light accurately which was previously never possible due to varying spectral emission distribution produced by LEDs.
 Meters today are faster and can measure in lower luminance than ever before.

 Key Features of LCD Color Analyzers